fedora-riscv/releng/docs/source/sop_composing_fedora.rst

    of builds expected in this output.

    .. note::
-      The very first run of an Alpha, Beta, or GA compose should have no builds listed under the compose tag.
-It is important to clear pre-existing builds from the compose tag when moving between the Alpha, Beta and RC composes.
+      The very first run of an Beta, or GA compose should have no builds listed under the compose tag.
+It is important to clear pre-existing builds from the compose tag when moving between the Beta and RC composes.
       Verify that these builds were removed.

       ::